 Janet Yellen, chair

-Janet Yellen’s term as Federal Reserve chair ends on February 3 next year, and President Donald Trump has a team looking for her successor.
-Mr Trump attacked Ms Yellen on the campaign trail, accusing her of doing Barack Obama’s bidding by keeping rates low, but he has abruptly halted any criticism of the Fed since his inauguration.
+Janet Yellen’s term as Federal Reserve chair ends on February 3 next year, and President Donald Trump has named current Fed board governor Jay Powell as his choice for her successor.
+Mr Trump attacked Ms Yellen on the campaign trail, accusing her of doing Barack Obama’s bidding by keeping rates low, but abruptly halted any criticism of the Fed since his inauguration.

 Instead, Mr Trump has said he likes and respects Ms Yellen and refused to close down the possibility of reappointing her.
 While Ms Yellen’s term as chair is up for renewal in early 2018, her term as a governor on the Federal Reserve extends until January 2024.
-It is therefore possible, although unlikely, that she could stay on the board even if she did not win a second term as its chair.
+It is therefore possible, although unlikely, that she could stay on the board even though Mr Trump did not nominate her for a second term as Fed chair.

 Governor on the Federal Reserve Board